ZhangXu0963/VSL/Ablation/README.md

-The  ablation studies on two aspects.
+The experimental output files of ablation studies on two aspects.
 1. data diversity
 2. Semantic similarity within the visual and textual modality.